James Bevan (diplomat): Career

 In a speech in 2020, Bevan called for reforms to inherited EU law, including reform of the Water Framework Directive, arguing that its standards were overly strict and did not reflect the actual quality of waterways.
 Environmental advocates were angered by the proposed reforms, arguing they represented an unacceptable relaxing of standards needed to ensure clean waterways in the country.

 He said in 2021 during the annual conference of the Association of British Insurers that extreme flooding in UK indicates urgent need for change if humanity is to survive.

 He was succeeded by Phillip Duffy in 2023.

 Personal life

-Sir James is married with three daughters.
+Bevan is married with three daughters.

 Honours

 Bevan was appointed CMG in 2006 and knighted KCMG in 2012.